 - Democracy and participation - In light of recent events, is it time to reform the electoral college?

 - Comparative Theories - Comparison with the UK Political System

 Course Content & Assessment

-In Year 12 we start by looking at what power is, how democracy operates, the importance of elections, and the different stances between a number of differing political parties and wider ideologies.
-We will look at both UK and US examples, and we will analyse the differences between the two nations.
+In Year 12, we start by looking at UK Government and Politics.
+We discuss what power is, how democracy operates, the importance of elections, the different beliefs of the key political parties and the role that the media plays in politics.